 As mentioned in previous blogs of mine, I LOVE shooting engagement photo shoots because it’s not necessarily the big day with so much going on, but rather it’s just myself, along with the bride and groom.
 There’s no stress of the day so the two of them can just be themselves and very natural with each other.
 You can see the true relationship between them more clearly in this setting than on the wedding day itself.
-Of course by the time I shoot the wedding, I already have a great idea of who these to love birds are and THAT makes my wedding photography stands out that much more.
+Of course, by the time I shoot the wedding, I already have a great idea of who these two love birds are and THAT makes my wedding photography stands out that much more.

 This couldn’t have been more prevalent than the day I spent shooting Nicollette and David’s engagement photos.
-We traveled to a wilderness park located in Irvine, CA that has open fields, forestry trees and hills in the background.
+We traveled to a wilderness park located in Irvine, CA that has open fields, forestry trees, and hills in the background.
 David loves to laugh and displayed that well as he was constantly laughing during our session.
 Nicollette loves to be playful with David, and of course, make him laugh.
-Both of them were so fun and playful with each other it made my job feel like I wasn’t work at all, but it made me feel that I was just hanging out with them.
+Both of them were so fun and playful with each other that it made my job feel like I wasn’t working at all, but it made me feel that I was just hanging out with them.

 Really looking forward to seeing these two get married in May 2016 at Vista Valley Country Club.

 So what do the bride and groom think?